Top 3 Challenges that Historical Courthouse Renovations Can’t Afford to Ignore

 In addition, security is a necessity during construction.
 In some cases, an escort may be required to accompany trades onsite.
 Working with a contractor or consultant accustomed to the security needs of courthouse projects adds an element of security/trust for the owner.

-2. Sensitive timelines can be easily delayed by historic structures.
+2. Sensitive timelines can be easily delayed by historic structures

 Historic projects often have concealed conditions.
 Designs must respond to existing conditions, some of which lay hidden behind walls.
 In these instances, the best protection is to test early.

 Project teams can start with non-destructive testing, such as ultrasonic, radiography, water flow, or building history research.
 If necessary, construction managers may need to proceed to minimally destructive testing before deploying destructive testing methods such as such as paint analysis, material properties testing or exposing underlying conditions.
-Dealing with the results of these tests may take time, so project teams need investigate as thoroughly as possible early in the planning process.
+Dealing with the results of these tests may take time, so project teams need to investigate as thoroughly as possible early in the planning process.

-3. Regulatory requirements can add time to federal renovations.
+3. Regulatory requirements can add time to federal renovations